A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Abstract

 \section{Abstract}

-Modeling languages like differential dynamic logic (\dL) have proof calculi capable of proving guarantees for safety-critical applications.
-However, \dL programmers may unintentionally over-specify assumptions and program statements, which results in overly constrained models, and consequently, weak or vacuous guarantees.
-In hybrid systems models, such constraints come from multiple places, ranging from initial conditions to domain constraints in the middle of differential equations, thereby making it nontrivial to consistently track the conglomerate.
-We present a novel sequent calculus for \dL that tracks which constraints to weaken or remove while preserving correctness guarantees.
+Ensuring that safety-critical applications behave as intended is an important yet challenging task.
+Modeling languages like differential dynamic logic (\dL) have proof calculi capable of proving guarantees for such applications.
+However, \dL programmers may unintentionally over-specify assumptions and program statements, which results in overly constrained models that yield weak or vacuous guarantees.
+In hybrid systems models, such constraints are ubiquitous; they may appear as assumptions, conditions on control switches, and evolution domain constraints in systems of differential equations which makes it nontrivial to systematically detect which ones are over-specified.
+Existing approaches are limited, either lacking formal correctness guarantees or the granularity to detect all kinds of bugs arising in a given formula.

+As a remedy, we present a novel proof-based technique that detects which constraints in a \dL formula are vacuous or over-specified and suggests ways in which these components could be mutated while preserving correctness proofs.
 When properties follow entirely from constraints uninfluenced by program statements, this analysis spots outright flaws in models.
-We prove soundness and completeness of our proof calculus. \keywords{differential dynamic logic \and data-flow analysis \and sequent calculus \and model relaxation}
+Otherwise, it helps make models more flexible by identifying specific ways in which they may be generalized.
+The resulting analysis is thorough, catching bugs at a fine-grained level and proposing mutations that could be applied in combination.
+We prove soundness and completeness with respect to \dL to ensure the correctness of suggested mutations and general applicability of our technique.